-The exhibition “Life in Medieval Khorasan.
-A Geniza from the National Library of Israel” premieres Wednesday at the State Hermitage Museum in St. Petersburg, Russia
+The exhibition "Life in Medieval Khorasan.
+A Geniza from the National Library of Israel" is on display at the State Hermitage Museum in St. Petersburg, Russia

-Some two dozen extremely rare treasures from the National Library of Israel’s Afghan Geniza collection will be displayed to the public for the first time as part of “Life in Medieval Khorasan.
+Some two dozen extremely rare treasures from the National Library of Israel’s Afghan Geniza collection are being displayed to the public for the first time as part of “Life in Medieval Khorasan.
 A Geniza from the National Library of Israel” at the State Hermitage Museum in St. Petersburg.
-The exhibition will also feature rare artifacts from the Hermitage’s collections that will give a fuller sense of life in Medieval Khorasan.
+The exhibition also features rare artifacts from the Hermitage’s collections that will give a fuller sense of life in Medieval Khorasan.

 The Afghan Geniza presents virtually the only original documentation about this once-thriving Jewish community on the Silk Road, as well as the region’s Islamic and Persian cultures prior to the devastating Mongol invasion.
 The 11th-13th century documents provide an unprecedented glimpse into the day-to-day life, society, and economy along the Silk Road, the ancient highway which once linked Europe and China.